 Modern Languages and Literatures Majors

 Majors are available in French and Spanish.
-Available minors within the department include French, German Studies, and Spanish.
+Available minors within the department include Chinese, French, German Studies, and Spanish.

 Courses in Spanish may apply to the major or minor in Latin American Studies, and coursework in Portuguese may apply to the major or minor in Spanish and Latin American Studies.
 Courses in Japanese or Chinese language may apply to the major or minor in Asian Studies.
 Coursework in Arabic may apply to the major or minor in Islamic World Studies.